How Is Ulcerative Colitis Treated?

 Surgery for ulcerative colitis, in which the diseased section or entire colon is removed, may be necessary when drugs are not effective or if you have significant progression of symptoms or severe complications of the disease.

 If the entire colon is removed, the operation most often creates an opening, or stoma, in the abdominal wall, to which a bag is attached (called a permanent ileostomy or Brooke ileostomy).
 The tip of the lower small intestine is brought through the stoma.
-Wastes pass through this opening and collect in an external pouch, which is attached to the stoma and must be worn at all times.
+Waste passes through this opening and collect in an external pouch, which is attached to the stoma and must be worn at all times.